-Unfortunately, however, rights holders note the process of addressing infringements is cumbersome and is done on a case-by-case basis.
-It is not helpful that Vietnam's domain registrar, Vietnam Internet Network Information Center (VNNIC), is not required under national law to provide contact and registration information of website owners in any WHOIS-style lookup database, making tracing the owners of infringing websites extremely difficult and hampering enforcement.
-Many offending rogue sites remain in operation and are growing in popularity.
-Vietnamese authorities, including the MIC Inspectorate, MCST, and MPS, are currently being asked to take more effective measures against notorious infringing sites whose business models are based on providing access to infringing content, employing the remedies set out in the MIC/MCST Joint Circular 07 (JC), including bringing criminal prosecutions.
-The Inspector of MIC should use the authority granted under the JC and Decree No. 17 to sanction violations more effectively, particularly against those websites that are under MIC licenses.
+Many offending roque sites remain in operation and are growing in popularity.
+Vietnamese authorities, including the MIC Inspectorate, MCST, and MPS, are currently being asked to take more effective measures against notorious infringing sites with business models based on providing access to infringing content, employing the remedies set out in the MIC/MCST Joint Circular 07 (JC), including bringing criminal prosecutions.9 The Inspector of MIC should use the authority granted under the JC and Decree No. 17 to sanction violations more effectively, particularly against those websites that are under MIC licenses.
 IIPA also hopes for increased criminal investigations into online piracy cases by the many police units with responsibility for investigating copyright and online crimes, including the MCST Inspectorate, MPS IPR/High-Tech Police and related police units (such as the Hanoi local High Tech Crime Police (PC50), the High Tech Crime Police (National) (C50), and the Security Police (P83)); and increased prosecutions by the Supreme People's Procuracy.
+Furthermore, IIPA recommends that Vietnam's government provide the understaffed COV with adequate resources, including additional staff, to develop effective enforcement strategies and policies to tackle online piracy.
+In June 2016, MIC and MCST promulgated a Joint Circular to provide guidance for changing and revoking domain names that infringe intellectual property laws; but unfortunately, IIPA understands that this Joint Circular does not apply to infringement of copyright.10 This is a major loophole in the Joint Circular and IIPA urges MIC and MCST to review it and extend its application to copyright infringement.

 The level of cooperation with ISPs has improved as some of these companies have started their own licensed services.
-The responsiveness of some licensed ISPs, such as zing.vn, to takedown notices has greatly improved, but other local hosting providers, including FPT, claim that under the JC they are unable to take action against piracy websites without government intervention.
+The responsiveness of some licensed services, such as zing.vn, to takedown notices has greatly improved, but other local hosting providers, including FPT, claim that under the JC they are unable to take action against piracy websites without government intervention.
 Thus, while high piracy levels continue to distort the marketplace, ISPs will only take down infringing content when instructed by government authorities.
+This appears to have happened when Vietnam broadcasters' asserted their rights regarding the unauthorized World Cup transmissions, as discussed above.
 Because, under Vietnam's legal framework, the government is the indispensable authority for taking action against illegal online content, it is incumbent on the government to take action.
-One way to better share this responsibility would be for Vietnam to amend the JC to enable greater cooperation between rights holders and ISPs.
+One way to